Entertainment Licence

 Council licence and inspect places of entertainment to make sure high standards of safety are maintained within premises and that there are suitable arrangements in place for managing fire and other safety risks.

-Another key purpose of the licensing regime is to avoid entertainment causing undue disturbance to people in the surrounding area.
 Council licencing officers make checks to ensure premises to be licenced are suitable for their intended use and have appropriate levels of insurance, provide access arrangements for emergency services and have adequate sanitary and hygiene facilities.

 The licensing requirements generally apply to private or public property, including Council owned premises.
-Further details are outlined in section 2.2 which sets out the legislative framework.

 2.2 Legislative Framework

-Entertainment licences are issued by District Councils under the Local Government (Miscellaneous Provisions) (NI) Order 1985 as amended.
 Article 3 of, and schedule 1 to, the above legislation provide for Councils to grant, renew, transfer and vary entertainment licences regarding indoor places of entertainment and outdoor musical entertainment.

-The type of licence depends on the entertainment that is provided.
 Although Council issue licences for both indoor and outdoor events, the licence conditions vary depending on matters such as the numbers attending and the type of premises in which it will take place.

 The type of entertainment and size of venue can vary greatly.
 An entertainment licence is required for the following types of indoor entertainment: